roanbrasil/MGL869-IA/images_storage/readme.md

-# How to install and run `images_storage`
+# How to install and run `model_api`

 ## Create virtual environment:

-Go to the `images_storage` project root and run the following commands (assuming a Linux OS with Python and Pip installed):
+Go to the `model_api` project root and run the following commands (assuming a Linux OS with Python and Pip installed):

 ```bash
 $ pip install virtualenv